itskemo/secure-mac-guide/README.md

 Generate a new key with GPG, selecting RSA (sign only) and the appropriate keysize, optionally specifying an expiry:

+( M1/2 devices - also copy gpg-agent.conf to the /Volumes/RAMDisk otherwise following error could occurr: `gpg: agent_genkey failed: No such file or directory`)

 ```
 gpg --full-generate-key